adheeb2/learn-ci-cd-with-jenkins-docker/day3/README.md

 - Now, every time you push code → GitHub sends a JSON message to Jenkins.

-## Step 3: Setting up JenkinsFile
+## Step 3: Setting up Jenkinsfile

 - A Jenkinsfile is just a plain text file where you write down the instructions for Jenkins on how to build, test, and deploy your project.

 - It is written in Groovy-based DSL (Domain Specific Language)

-- There are two syntaxes for JenkinsFile
+- There are two syntaxes for Jenkinsfile

   1. Declarative Syntax(easier and most recommended for beginners)
   2. Scripted Syntax(difficult and less common for basic setups)

-- Syntax of JenkinsFile:
+- Syntax of Jenkinsfile:

 ```
 pipeline {